amirouche/hyper.dev/blog/state-of-scheme-in-the-browser-in-2019.md

 ## Gambit JavaScript backend

-It is still a work in progress.
-It prolly support tail-call optimization but requires some work.
-With the build I tested, tail-call factorial gives an error.
+It is still a work in progress. ~~It prolly support tail-call optimization but requires some work.
+With the build I tested, tail-call factorial gives an error.~~

+edit: It works well actually.
+The problem was on my side.

 - demo: https://scheme-live.github.io/scheme-fuss/
 - repo: https://github.com/scheme-live/scheme-fuss